avafinger/guvcview/README.md

 Known issues BananaPi M64 / Pine64+:
  * Controls not working yet
  * Some artifacts (need some investigation)

+Known issues BananaPi M3 (ov8865 - 8M sensor - 3264 x 2448):
+ * Image from ov8865 is kind of greenish (using stock ov8865 driver, no doc available to adjust it yet)
+ * For some unkown reason, starting grabbing video with 1920x0180 works better
+ * If guvcview fails for any reason, the memmory buffer fails to be mapped on next time you run guvcview and board needs a reboot (don't worry, board still stable, it is just for the camera)

 Howto Build on OPI / Pine64+
  * clone the repo (OPI/A64): git clone https://github.com/avafinger/guvcview.git